 Electronic Aids for Daily Living

 From the automatic garage door opener to the TV remote, electronic devices make our lives easier.
-But they offer more than convenience to those with physical and cognitive impairments.
-They enable people with disabilities to have more control of their home and work environment.
-The Tech Lab at
+They also offer more than convenience to those with physical and cognitive impairments in that they enable people with disabilities to have more control of their home and work environment.
+The Assistive Technology Lab (Tech Lab) at

 Automatic Door Openers